 - Consumers don’t trust social media companies with their personal health information.

-Where does report this leave you?
+MITRE-Harris Poll: Where does this report leave you?

 We at the Telebehavioral Health Institute (TBHI) respectfully submit two questions for your consideration and comment below: